 The Glion Human Rights Dialogue 2020 (‘Glion VII’): ‘Human rights in the digital age: making digital technology work for human rights’

-The Glion Human Rights Dialogue is a retreat bringing together around sixty senior policy-makers and other stakeholders in an informal, non-attributable setting designed to promote open, forward-looking and solutions-oriented debate.
-This year’s Dialogue, which is organised by the Switzerland, Liechtenstein, and the URG, in partnership with the Permanent Missions of Botswana, Fiji, Iceland, Mexico, Senegal, and Thailand, will be held from Thursday 3rd to Friday 4th December 2020 at Le Mirador Hotel in Chardonne, Switzerland.
+The Glion Human Rights Dialogue is a retreat bringing together around seventy senior policy-makers and other stakeholders in an informal, non-attributable, digital setting designed to promote open, forward-looking and solutions-oriented debate.
+This year’s Dialogue, which is organised by the Switzerland, Liechtenstein, and the URG, in partnership with the Permanent Missions of Fiji, Iceland, Mexico, the Seychelles, and Thailand, will be held from Thursday 3rd to Friday 4th December 2020 on Zoom.

 The rapid evolution of digital technologies has major implications for the enjoyment of human rights.
 Indeed, numerous contemporary human rights challenges are inextricably linked with the growing power of digital technologies, from the spread of online hate speech to attacks on the integrity of democratic elections.